When you start to learn about trading, how do you check that your system is profitable or not?

-So, let’s find out how to use this method and improve your trading in stock market.
+So, let’s find out how to use this method and improve your trading in the stock market.

 What is paper trading?

-Paper trading is simulated trading method that helps beginners in stock market to learn and practice trading without putting your own money at risk.
+Paper trading is a simulated trading method that helps beginners in the stock market to learn and practice trading without putting their own money at risk.

-The reason it is called as paper trading is because it is done on paper.
-And you don’t even need a trading account for same.
+The reason it is called paper trading is that it is done on paper.
+And you don’t even need a trading account for the same.